jayrandez/JavaAliens/MethodLookup.md

 ## Example Invocation

-The syntax for method, field, constructor invocation is the same regardless of whether the field and method signatures are provided by the user or loaded through using reflection.
+The syntax for method, field, constructor invocation is the same regardless of whether the field and method signatures are provided by the user or loaded through reflection.

 ```
 public useClass: MyClass explicitMethod: aMethod = (